draios/kubernetes-sysdig-metrics-apiserver/README.md

 **Please use the most recent versions of Vagrant and VirtualBox!**

-The controller node is assigned 1GB of RAM.
-By default we're creating two worker nodes - each is assigned 2GB of RAM.
+Each node is assigned 2GB of RAM, including the controller node.

 ### Installation